-The Caribbean region is bursting with young, thrilling talent and it is important that these talents are projected to a wider audience.
-So here’s four players who have impressed over the course of the season…
+The Caribbean region is bursting with young, exciting talent and it is important that these talents are projected to a wider audience.
+So here are four players who have impressed over the course of the season…

 Name: Rundell Winchester